 How does this work?
-Assuming you know how to calculate your price per hour for the use of this printer, and you know that in general a full batch takes, say, 48 hours, and you know the useful content of your print envelope, the calculation goes like this: price per cubic entimeter = (price per hour * hours for full batch) / cubic centimeters in envelope.
+Assuming you know how to calculate your price per hour for the use of this printer, and you know that in general, a full batch takes, say, 48 hours, and you know the useful content of your print envelope, the calculation goes like this: price per cubic centimeter = (price per hour * hours for full batch) / cubic centimeters in envelope.

 Example: EOS EOSINT P760;

 Envelope size 700x380x580 mm=70x38x58 cm = 154 280